JADES and SAPPHIRES: Galaxy Metamorphosis Amidst a Huge, Luminous Emission-line Region: Emission-line luminosity

 The surface brightness maps obtained by applying eq.s~\ref{eq.o3sb} and~\ref{eq.hasb} to the JADES data are displayed in Fig.~\ref{f.emlmap}.
 The \Hbeta+\OIII map (panel~\subref{f.emlmap.a}) and \Halpha map (panel~\subref{f.emlmap.b}) reach surface-brightness noise levels of 1.4 and 1.2\sbcgs[-17], corresponding to 5-\textsigma flux sensitivities of 6 and 5\fluxcgs[-19] in a circular aperture with 0.15-arcsec radius.
 The total area where flux is detected in \Hbeta+\OIII only is 44.6~kpc$^2$.

 To measure total line luminosities, we define two apertures for estimating the emission from the host galaxy and from the nebula.
 For the host, we define an elliptical aperture with the position angle and shape of the stars in the host galaxy (Section~\ref{s.morph}), reaching 2~\re (solid line in Fig.~\ref{f.emlmap}); for the nebula, we use a much larger circular aperture of radius 2.1~arcsec (dashed line).
-For the nebula, we measure fluxes of $F(\Hbeta+\OIII) = 163\pm2$ and $F(\Halpha) = 60\pm1$~\fluxcgs[-18].
-For comparison, integrating the \Halpha emission lines from the SAPPHIRES apertures and summing the two clouds we find $F(\Halpha) = 18\pm2$~\fluxcgs[-18], implying aperture losses of about three.
-Neglecting dust attenuation, the luminosities of the host galaxy in each of the two emission-line groups \Hbeta+\OIII and \Halpha are $L_{\Hbeta+\OIII} =(2.10\pm0.04)$ and $L_{\Halpha}=(0.86\pm0.04)\times 10^9~\mathrm{L_\odot}$.
-The nebula (without the host galaxy) has $L_{\Hbeta+\OIII}=(1.78\pm0.02)$ and $L_{\Halpha}=(0.66\pm0.02)\times 10^{10}~\mathrm{L_\odot}$.
+For the nebula, we measure fluxes of $F(\Hbeta+\OIII) = (163\pm2)$~\fluxcgs[-18] and $F(\Halpha) = (60\pm1)$~\fluxcgs[-18].
+For comparison, integrating the \Halpha emission lines from the SAPPHIRES apertures and summing the two clouds we find $F(\Halpha) = (18\pm2)$~\fluxcgs[-18], implying a flux mismatch of about three.
+This is not surprising, and may arise from a combination of inaccurate flux measurement from NIRCam photometry, plus low sensitivity of NIRCam/WFSS to diffuse and broad line emission.
+Neglecting dust attenuation, the luminosities of the host galaxy in each of the two emission-line groups \Hbeta+\OIII and \Halpha are $L_{\Hbeta+\OIII} =(2.10\pm0.04)\times 10^9~\mathrm{L_\odot}$ and $L_{\Halpha}=(0.86\pm0.04)\times 10^9~\mathrm{L_\odot}$.
+The nebula (without the host galaxy) has $L_{\Hbeta+\OIII}=(1.78\pm0.02)\times 10^{10}~\mathrm{L_\odot}$ and $L_{\Halpha}=(0.66\pm0.02)\times 10^{10}~\mathrm{L_\odot}$.
 In \Hbeta+\OIII, the nebula is 8 times more luminous than the host galaxy.
 Even in the extreme scenario where the host galaxy is corrected for significant dust attenuation ($\tau_V \cdot (1+\mu) \approx 2.7$; Table~\ref{t.prosp}\footnote{For a single dust screen, one has $A_V = 2.5 \log(e) \tau_V$, but since \prospector uses two dust screens, the exact conversion between $\tau_V$ and $A_V$ depends on the ratio between young and old stellar populations, where the former are attenuated by both the diffuse and `birth-cloud' dust, while the latter are attenuated only by diffuse dust.}) while assuming no dust for the nebula, the luminosity ratio would still be 0.5, making the nebula comparable to the whole galaxy.
 To place these measurements in context, we estimate the \Hbeta luminosity from the Balmer decrement $L_{\Halpha}/L_{\Hbeta}=2.86$, assuming Case~B recombination, $T_\mathrm{e}=10,000$~K and electron density $n_\mathrm{e}=100~\mathrm{cm}^{-3}$ \cite{osterbrock+ferland2006}.
 With this assumption, an \OIII doublet ratio of 2.98 and no dust attenuation, we estimate $L_{\OIIIL} \sim 1.2\times10^{10}~\mathrm{L_\odot} = 4.6\times 10^{43}$~erg~s$^{-1}$.
 With this value, we derive $L_{\OIIIL}/L_{\Hbeta} \approx 5$, lower than the narrow-line regions of quasars at $z=0.4\text{--}0.7$ \citep[both obscured and unobscured;][]{liu+2013,liu+2014}.